Skip to content

 Pricing and Plans

-The Pro plan is $49 per month.
-It includes unlimited quotes, 3 seats, and the full feature set.
-Additional seats are $8 per month each.
-For a shop with 2 to 5 people who need access, the Pro plan is straightforward to justify.
+The Pro plan is $49 per month (or $490/year).
+It includes 50 quotes per month, 3 seats, and the full feature set.
+The Business plan at $99/month adds unlimited quotes, unlimited team members, branded PDFs, and API access.
+For a shop with 2 to 5 people, Pro is the sweet spot.
 One additional job per month that you win because of a faster, more professional quote pays for the subscription.

 There are no setup fees, no long-term contracts, and no hidden costs.
 You can cancel anytime.